-However, the one I like to ask myself when I plan my travels is how can I maximise my spending and make my money and budget work harder for me?!
+However, when planning my travels, I like to ask myself how can I maximise my spending and make my money and budget work harder for me?!

 Having a travel budget always helps, whether you actually put money monthly or save by other means.
 I like to do both!